 |2011||CMAs were added for ELA (grades ten and eleven) and Geometry.

-CST and CMA writing tests administered in grades four and seven.
+CST and CMA writing tests were administered in grades four and seven.

 |2012||Performance levels were reported for all CMA tests.